nikhiltadaka/TUAR/README.md

-temporary link for the website to download the ar andriod app TUAR (https://656af5891d7bce22c34ba92c--cosmic-treacle-0f227a.netlify.app/)
+Temporary link for the website to download TUAR app (https://656af5891d7bce22c34ba92c--cosmic-treacle-0f227a.netlify.app/)

-open the website and download the app1 and app2 for ar tourist experience.
+Open the website and download the app1 and app2 for ar tourist experience.

 # Getting Started with Create React App